A Generalised Theory of Proportionality in Collective Decision Making: Introduction

 \item Finally, we can ensure proportional aggregation of the voters' preferences.
 Here, the main idea is that each subset of voters who support similar candidates should be entitled to influence the decision to the extent proportional to the size of the subset.
 This approach has been pursued in recent years in the literature on committee elections~\cite{FSST-trends,lac-sko:multiwinner-book}, and in this paper we extend it to more general types of elections. \end{enumerate}

 Our main contribution is conceptual.
 We define several axioms of proportionality in the general model of elections with feasibility constraints.
 Our axioms differ in their strength, but they share the same intuitive explanation: if a group of voters has cohesive-enough preferences, then they should have the right to decide about a proportional part of the elected outcome.
 Our axioms generalize the strongest known properties from the literature on committee elections, namely fully justified representation (FJR)~\cite{pet-pie-sko:c:participatory-budgeting-cardinal}, extended justified representation (EJR)~\cite{justifiedRepresentation}, and proportional justified representation (PJR)~\cite{pjr17}.
-One of the main results of this paper says that our axioms are always satisfiable (\Cref{thm:fjr:existence}).
+One of the main results of this paper says that our axioms are always satisfiable---the base axioms are satisfiable for all types of constraints, and the most demanding strengthening of these axioms are satisfiable for matroid constraints.

 We further explain how to adapt two prominent committee election rules, Proportional Approval Voting (PAV) and Phragm\'{e}n Sequential Rule, to our general model.
 We provide a full characterisation explaining that the two rules satisfy the aforementioned proportionality axioms if and only if the feasibility constraints are matroids (\Cref{thm:pav-and_ejr,thm:phragmen-and_pjr}).
 We also adapt the concept of stable-priceability to the model with general constraints, and we prove that the solutions that are stable-priceable satisfy our strong notions of proportionality.
 Altogether, our results provide basic tools that allow to guarantee group-fairness in different types of elections and in the presence of different types of constraints.